wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 13 Likewise, the slain of Columbia was about four score, besides the wounded.

-14 Moreover, the chief captain gave great honor to Miller and all the captains and soldiers under him; even those called militia.
+14 Moreover, the chief captain gave great honor to Miller and all the captains and soldiers under him ; even those called militia.

 15 And the names of the states called Ohio and Kentucky were raised high, by the valiant acts of their sons that day.